Clark Kent/Kal-El of Krypton

 Erica Durance and John Schneider don't appear in this episode.

 In the comics, Cyborg first appeared in DC Comics Presents #26 (Oct.
 1980) and was created by George Perez and Marv Wolfman.
 Victor Stone was a talented athlete and scholar and stopped to visit his parents when they were experimenting on a dimensional gateway device.
 An acidic blob came through, killing Victor's mother and crippling him.
 His father Silas was forced to put him in an experimental military suit and replace a number of his crushed and missing body parts.
 Victor woke up to find himself a disfigured half-human freak.
 Hating his father, he left and eventually linked up with the newest incarnation of the Teen Titans, where he has been a member in good standing (for the most part) for many years.
 As of the time this episode premiered he was a member in good standing.

 Cyborg was also one of the members of the Teen Titans in their animated series where he was played by Khary Payton.
 However, he first made the TV/cartoon scene in 1985 with The Super Powers Team: Galactic Guardians where he was voiced by Ernie Hudson.

 In all versions Cyborg has superhuman strength, an infrared eye, extendible limbs, and carries a variety of weapons such as a blaster that projects "a million decibels of white sounds."
 As with Smallville's other adaptations of existing comic book characters, Victor's powers and origin here are somewhat different from that in the comic books.

-Victor: Instead I've got a bunch of Sintechnik'' scientists playing Frankenstein.
+Victor: Instead I've got a bunch of Syntechnic scientists playing Frankenstein.

-This is reference to a book by Mary Shelley Frankenstein or The Modern Prometheus.
+Referencing the book by Mary Shelley, Frankenstein or The Modern Prometheus.
 The story is about Doctor Frankenstein who creates a living being out of the parts of dead people.